yemilab/ansible-research/README.md

 # ansible-cup-devel

-Ansible provisioning script for CUP development server (Currently only supported CentOS 7).
+Ansible provisioning script for CUP development and analysis server.

-- TeX Live is not included.
-If you want to install TeX Live, please go to https://www.tug.org/texlive/ .

 ## How to use Ansible playbook